-Subject GCSE Food Preparation and Nutrition Subject Main topics/areas studied this year During the first half of this term students will be producing the NEA Task 1, to be submitted at the beginning of November.
+Subject GCSE Food Preparation and Nutrition Main During the first half of this term students will be producing the NEA Task 1, to be submitted at the beginning of November.
 In order to complete this NEA Task they will need to: Students will select one of the 3 tasks set by AQA Students will investigate the working characteristics and the functional and chemical properties of a particular ingredient through practical investigation They will produce a report which will include research into how ingredients work and why.
 The written report must include photographic evidence and be between 1500-2000 words.
 During the second half of the term, students will begin the NEA Task 2, to be submitted at the beginning of the Summer term.
-Students will select one of the 3 tasks set by AQA Students will select one of the 3 tasks set by AQA Students will select one of the 3 tasks set by AQA Spring During this term students will be continuing with NEA Task 2.
+Students will select one of the 3 tasks set by AQA Students will research the dietary group or culinary tradition related to the task Students will plan and prepare 4-5 dishes to demonstrate a topics/areas studied this year Puring this term students will be continuing with NEA Task 2.
 This will be completed by the end of the Spring term and submitted at the beginning of the Summer term They will plan a final menu of 3 dishes, clearly explaining ingredients, processes, technical skills, nutrition, food provenance, cooking methods and portion size.
-Students will produce a time plan for producing the 3 final dishes.
+Spring Students will produce a time plan for producing the 3 final dishes.
 They will prepare, cook and present a menu of three dishes within a single period of 3 hours.
 Students will carry out sensory evaluation and record the results for all of their practical dishes.
 For the final dishes, students will carry out and record nutritional analysis, costing and identify improvements to their dishes.
 During this term students will be preparing for their written examination.
 Summer Revising topics covered in Year 10 Completing practice examination questions, along with looking at examination paper mark schemes.
 Assessment Headlines Paper 1 - Food Preparation and Nutrition - 50% Demonstrate knowledge and understanding of nutrition, food, cooking and preparation Apply knowledge and understanding of nutrition, food, cooking and preparation Analyse and evaluate different aspects of nutrition food, cooking and preparation Non-exam assessment - 50% Task 1 - 15%: Food Investigation.
 Students are assessed on their understanding of the working characteristics, functional and chemical properties of ingredients.
 Students will produce a written report (1500-2000) words including photographic evidence.
 This is internally assessed and externally moderated.